HIRO-group/openface_ros/README.md

 ### Sending urdf

 Because we want an extra realsense model mount on Sawyer robot, we need to add an extra link and joint into our urdf.
 To do this, we use `send_urdf_fragment` from [intera_sdk](https://github.com/RethinkRobotics/intera_sdk/tree/master/intera_interface/scripts), which can send exclusion links and joints to Sawyer robot.
 In launch file, we called `send_urdf_fragment` with our urdf file in urdf folder to connect realsense with Sawyer.

+### FAQ

+**Q**.
+When running the ROS OpenFace node, I don't see the results.

+**A**.
+Our node sets up two publishers - one for the RGB topic (the `/camera/color/image_raw` topic), and another for the depth topic (the `/camera/aligned_depth_to_color/image_raw` topic).
+Make sure that, before running this node, that you are receiving messages on those topics.

+For any other questions or concerns, feel free to reach out to the current maintainer of this repo ([peasant98](https://github.com/peasant98)).